Rayc940/ece5160-fast-robot/lab1/lab.md

             break;
 ```

 On the computer side, the numbers received are stored in a set.
 The computer listens for incoming data for a fixed duration.
-Once data collection is done, the received sequence are compared against the expected range.
+The received sequence are then compared against the expected range.
 Any missing numbers indicate that they were not successfully received.

 ```cpp
 # Task 10